FAQs

 Article by John Miller & Erin Runge

-A physiotherapy exercise program is a tailored plan designed to improve movement, build strength, restore control, and support recovery after pain, injury, surgery, or physical deconditioning.
-Rather than handing out generic stretches, a physiotherapist matches exercises to your diagnosis, current ability, goals, and stage of healing.
-For a broader overview of how tailored programs work, visit our exercise programs page.
+A physiotherapy exercise program is a tailored plan that helps improve movement, strength, balance and control after pain, injury, surgery or deconditioning.
+Rather than giving generic stretches, a physiotherapist matches your exercises to your symptoms, capacity, goals and stage of recovery.
+For the broader treatment overview, visit our exercise programs page.

 Why Do Physiotherapists Prescribe Specific Exercises?